Peter Broder, Executive Director

 Bryan McLean, Director

 Bryan McLean spent 32 years with the Canada Revenue Agency, retiring as Director of Policy, Planning and Legislation Division, Charities Directorate in May 2015.
 Over the course of his career, Bryan held executive positions across the Charities Directorate, including Director of the Regulatory Reform Implementation Secretariat.
 He chaired the Directorate’s Technical Issues Working Group, consulting on regulatory issues with a broad range of key stakeholders.
-Bryan was also an executive with CRA’s Corporate Affairs Branch, focussing on performance measurement.
+Bryan was also an executive with CRA’s Corporate Affairs Branch, focusing on performance measurement.

 Marc Owens, Director